Tokololo/react-json-ptr-form/README.md

  - ptrs: string[]
  - options?: CleanOptions

-If you do not provide options is defaults to:
+If you do not provide options it defaults to:

     {
       emptyArrays: true,